At a glance

 During the hearing, you can call witnesses, give evidence, and make legal arguments.

 A trained, impartial hearing officer acts as a judge and makes a decision about the case.

-Really tough disputes about special education services for your child may wind up in due process.
+Really tough disputes about services for your child may wind up in due process.
 This is a formal process for resolving a special education dispute under the Individuals with Disabilities Education Act (IDEA).
 Due process starts with a written complaint from the parent and leads up to a hearing, which is like a courtroom trial.
 The hearing is where you present your child’s case and then get a decision.